sabrinahaniff/blackjack-remade/README.md

 A browser-based Blackjack game built with React + Vite.

-This is actually a remake of the first real project I ever built which is a terminal Blackjack game I wrote in grade 10 when I was around 14.
+This is actually a remake of the first real project I ever built which is a terminal Blackjack game I wrote when I was around 14.
 That version had ASCII card art, a hand-rolled Fisher-Yates shuffle, and way too many nested if statements.
 I lost the original code at some point, so I rebuilt it from scratch with everything I know now.

 ![alt text](image.png)
 ![alt text](image-1.png)